 ...to Mar-a-Lago 3 nights in a row around New Year's Eve, and insisted on joining me.
 She was bleeding badly from a face-lift.
 I said no!— Donald J. Trump (@realDonaldTrump) June 29, 2017

-During this morning's broadcast, Brzezinski, referring to a Washington Post article that said Trump displayed a fake Time magazine cover of himself in some of his golf clubs, brought up the size of Trump's hands, a sore point for him.
+During a broadcast immediately preceding the face-lift tweet, Brzezinski, referring to a Washington Post article that said Trump displayed a fake Time magazine cover of himself in some of his golf clubs, brought up the size of Trump's hands, a sore point for him.

-After his tweets this morning, she shared a photo of a Cheerios box on her Twitter page.
+After his tweets that morning, she shared a photo of a Cheerios box on her Twitter page.
 The back of the box reads, "Made for little hands."

 Despite the vitriol that Trump has directed toward the "Morning Joe" hosts, he has been friendly with the two for years.
 They told Vanity Fair that they met with him at the White House a week after his inauguration.
 At the meeting, they said, Trump suggested they get married at Mar-a-Lago and offered to officiate.